-Our targets: Novel ingredients Target: 5-10% of feed ingredients come SDG sub-target 2.1/Business interpretation from alternative novel sources. - Identifying new ways to feed the Our progress: 0.064% of our feed growing global population sustainably by ingredients come from novel ingredients. transforming the global food system and Far from target but due to our research agricultural production towards sustainable and testings testings we are ready to and environmentally sound practices. implement novel ingredients as and when Recoanising the responsibility of business From the CEO they become available (read details here). for significant social and environmental Target: The innovation stage gate impacts of agricultural production within About this report process includes a sustainability filter the supply chain. (qualitative and quantitative) to ensure Accessing easiel and environmental Food systems no environmental impact trade-offs Assessing social and environmental The vale of blue feeds and encourage the most significant formers, workers, the marginalized/ The role of blue loods environmental impact. underrepresented groups and the affected Connecting our strategy Our progress: All innovations have been communities connecting our strategy assessed with a sustainability filter communities.
-Transnarency and trust Target: For its overall R&D efforts, Nutreco SDG sub-target 9.5/Business interpretation invests a minimum of €30 million per year - Understanding that a transformative shift Key nartnershins in innovation. towards sustainable development requires Roy partitorompo Our prograss: Nutropa's investment in a significant and equitable investment in RoadMap 2025 innovation was 42.0 million in 2021 education, training and lifelong learning.
-Skrotting contributed with 10.2 million Pillar 1: Health & welfare Skietting contributed with 19.2 million.
-Enhancing scientific research and Pillar 2: Climate & technological capabilities through circularity investing in technology innovation R&D in - Dillor 9.
-Cood citizonabia own operations, recruiting R&D workers Pillar 3: Good Citizenship and providing sustainability training to About Skretting employees.
-ADULI ON ELLING etting ood citizenship erships ency and trust ng our strategy ems report
+Our targets: Novel ingredients Target: 5-10% of feed ingredients come SDG sub-target 2.1/Business interpretation from alternative novel sources. - Identifying new ways to feed the Our progress: 0.064% of our feed growing global population sustainably by ingredients come from novel ingredients. transforming the global food system and Far from target but due to our research agricultural production towards sustainable and testings testings we are ready to and environmentally sound practices. implement novel ingredients as and when Recognising the responsibility of business From the CEO they become available (read details here). for significant social and environmental Target: The innovation stage gate impacts of agricultural production within About this report process includes a sustainability filter the supply chain. (qualitative and quantitative) to ensure Food systems no environmental impact trade-offs Assessing social and environmental The role of blue feeds and encourage the most significant impacts of sourcing operations on farmers, workers, the marginalised/ The role of blue foods environmental impact. underrepresented groups and the affected Connecting our strategy Our progress: All innovations have been communities. oonnooting our strategy assessed with a sustainability filter. communities.
+Transparency and trust Target: For its overall R&D efforts, Nutreco SDG sub-target 9.5/Business interpretation franoparonoy and traot invests a minimum of €30 million per year - Understanding that a transformative shift Key partnerships in innovation. towards sustainable development requires Our progress: Nutreco's investment in a significant and equitable investment in RoadMap 2025 innovation was 42.9 million in 2021. education, training and lifelong learning.
+Skretting contributed with 19.2 million.
+Pillar 1: Health & welfare etting ood citizenship erships ncy and trust g our strategy

+Enhancing scientific research and Pillar 2: Climate & technological capabilities through circularity investing in technology innovation R&D in Dillor 2: Cood oitizopobio own operations, recruiting R&D workers Pillar 3: Good citizenship and providing sustainability training to About Skretting employees.
+About on otting ems report